 When Drug Testing Should Occur

 Most employees are drug tested pre-employment.
 This ensures that employers don't hire individuals using drugs.
-Drug use dependency has many negative effects
+Drug use dependency has many negative effects at the workplace.

 Random drug testing has come in handy and is recommended people in safety-sensitive job positions.
 This protects not only the employer and the individual being tested but also all of the people in their work environment.